hynek/structlog/docs/standard-library.md

 ```

 Of course, you probably want timestamps and log levels in your output.
-The `ProcessorFormatter` has a `foreign_pre_chain` argument which is responsible for adding properties to events from the standard library -- i.e. that do not originate from a *structlog* logger -- and which should in general match the `processors` argument to {func}`structlog.configure` so you get a consistent output.
+The `ProcessorFormatter` has a `foreign_pre_chain` argument which is responsible for adding properties to events from the standard library -- in other words, those that do not originate from a *structlog* logger -- and which should in general match the `processors` argument to {func}`structlog.configure` so you get a consistent output.

 `_from_structlog` and `_record` allow your processors to determine whether the log entry is coming from *structlog*, and to extract information from `logging.LogRecord`s and add them to the event dictionary.
 However, you probably don't want to have them in your log files, thus we've added the `ProcessorFormatter.remove_processors_meta` processor to do so conveniently.